Scalable Primal Decomposition Schemes for Large-Scale Infrastructure Networks: Numerical Case Studies

-We compare the numerical performance of all algorithms on OCP \eqref{eq:OCP} for $|\mathcal S|\in \{30,180, 300\}$ buildings. \autoref{tab:nDecConstr} shows the corresponding number of local/global decision variables $n_x$/$n_y$, the number of local equality/inequality constraints $n_{e}$/$n_{i}$, and the number of global equality/inequality constraints $n_{ey}$/$n_{iy}$.
-We employ ADMM from Appendix~\ref{sec:ADMM} with \Fp{penalty} parameters $\rho\in \{10^1,10^2,10^3,10^4\}$.
+We compare the numerical performance of all algorithms on OCP \eqref{eq:OCP} for $|\mathcal S|\in \{30,180, 300\}$ buildings, and on the OPF problem \eqref{eq:OPF} with $|\mathcal S|\in \{29,64\}$ sub-grids. \autoref{tab:nDecConstr} shows the corresponding number of local/global decision variables $n_x$/$n_y$, the number of local equality/inequality constraints $n_{e}$/$n_{i}$, and the number of global equality/inequality constraints $n_{ey}$/$n_{iy}$.
+We employ ADMM from \cite{Engelmann2022b} with penalty parameters $\rho\in \{10^0,10^1,10^2,10^3\}$.